canonical/charmed-kubeflow-documentation/docs/how-to/manage/configure-unprivileged-workloads.rst

 Configure user workloads to run unprivileged
 ============================================

 This guide describes how to configure Charmed Kubeflow (CKF) to run all user-generated workloads without elevated permissions.
+This is accomplished by configuring the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) for different levels of privileges for workloads running on namespaces associated with Kubeflow Profiles.

 ---------------------
 Requirements